 Question to consider: Why would the disciples let the young man speak to Jesus while turning away parents who brought their small children for Jesus’ blessing?

 Even after telling the disciples that whomever receives a small child receives Him and explaining to them the nature of the kingdom, the disciples still managed to judge the worthiness of others by external appearances.
-They sent children away whom parents had brought to Jesus in faith for a blessing while allowing a self-righteous rich man to have direct access to Jesus.
+They sent children away who were brought to Jesus in faith for a blessing while allowing a self-righteous rich man to have direct access to Jesus.

-Traditionally it is thought that the rich young man was the writer of this gospel, John Mark.
-Acts described Mark as being related to the wealthy Levite, Barnabas, and the early church met in his mother’s house which was located in an area of the city to suggest they were a family of great wealth, and the house seemed to be of considerable size.
+Traditionally it is thought that the rich young man was John Mark, the writer of this gospel.
+Acts described Mark as being related to the wealthy Levite, Barnabas, and the early church met in his mother’s house which was located in an area of the city which suggested they were a family of great wealth, and the house seemed to be of considerable size.
 The tradition makes sense given the detail Mark adds to this account that Jesus loved the young man.